What is the purpose of the USCIS Form I-130?

 How many I-130 petitions can I file?

-You can file petitions for your family members you intend to sponsor.
+You can file petitions for the family members you intend to sponsor.
 You can sponsor all your eligible relatives, provided you meet the financial requirements.

 Where can I get Form I-130 from?